OGGM/oggm-edu/docs/roadmap.rst

 See `this file <https://github.com/OGGM/oggm-edu/blob/master/docs/locale/fr/LC_MESSAGES/alps_future.po>`_ for an example.

-If you would like to help, grab these files and translate were you can!
+If you would like to help, grab these files and translate where you can!
 The translation of even one single page would be very useful.
 We can provide support and advice with the languages we can read (spanish, french, german).